bepaald/signalbackup-tools/README.md

 signalbackup-tools [input] [passphrase] --croptothreads [list-of-threads] --output [output] (--passphrase [newpassphrase])
 ```

 Where the list of threads are the ids as reported by `signalbackup-tools [input] [passphrase] --listthreads`.
 The list supports commas for single ids and hyphens for ranges, for example: `--croptothreads 1,2,5-8,10`.
-Additionally, threads can be specified by name: `--croptothreadsbyname "Alice","Bob","Some Group"`.
+Additionally, threads can be specified by display name, phone number or username: `--croptothreadsbyname "Alice","Some Group","+14255550123"`.

 ##### Crop to dates